Reference

 Network interface.

-Interface is a way to access the node (sender or receiver) via network.
+Interface is a way to access the peer (sender or receiver) via network.

-Each node slot has multiple interfaces, one of each type.
-The user interconnects nodes by binding one of the first node’s interfaces to an URI and then connecting the corresponding second node’s interface to that URI.
+Each slot of a peer (see roc_slot) has multiple interfaces, one for each of the interface types.
+The user interconnects peers by binding an interface of one peer to an URI, and then connecting the corresponding interface of another peer to that URI.

 A URI is represented by roc_endpoint object.

-The interface defines the type of the communication with the remote node and the set of protocols (URI schemes) that can be used with this particular interface.
+The interface defines the type of the communication with the remote peer and the set of protocols (URI schemes) that can be used with this particular interface.

 ROC_INTERFACE_CONSOLIDATED is mutually exclusive with lower-level interfaces.
 In most cases, the user needs only ROC_INTERFACE_CONSOLIDATED.
 However, the lower-level interfaces may be useful if an external signaling mechanism is used or for compatibility with third-party software.